 The files, as they are originally copied, form a raw backup that requires further processing before it is ready to be restored.
-You then run the apply step (either as part of a copy-back-and-apply-log command or a backup-and-apply-log command, or as a separate apply-log command), which updates the backup files based on the changes recorded in the ibbackup_logfile file, producing a prepared backup.
+You then run the apply step, which updates the backup files based on the changes recorded in the ibbackup_logfile file, producing a prepared backup.
 At this point, the backup data corresponds to a single point in time.
-The files are now ready to be restored, or for some other uses such as testing, reporting, or deployment as a replication slave.
+The files are now ready to be restored to their original location, or for some other use, such as testing, reporting, or deployment as a replica.